AyoolaBaba/Numerical-Analysis-Methods/chapter1.md

-# Numerical Analysis Study
+# Chapter 1
-## Chapter 1: The Foundations of Numerical Approximation
+## The Foundations of Numerical Approximation

 ### 1.1 Introduction: Why Numerical Analysis?
 In pure mathematics, we operate in a continuum of real numbers ($\mathbb{R}$).
 However, digital computers are finite systems that store data in discrete bits.
 This study explores **Numerical Analysis**—the discipline of performing efficient calculations while managing the inevitable errors that arise from hardware limitations.